Youngsoo-Song/LSTM-AE/README.md

 # LSTM-AE
 ESP Failure diagnosis under sand production conditions adopting LSTM-AE method
 ---
-All data used during this study are available on request from the corresponding author (jihoonwang@hanyang.ac.kr) and the first author (sysoo2@hanyang.ac.kr)
+All data used during this study are available on request from the corresponding author (jihoonwang@hanyang.ac.kr) and the first author (yssongvd@kigam.re.kr)